National Guard & Reservist Claims

 Active Guard Reserve (AGR) N Y

-10 U.S.C.
-Activation Y Y
+Activation under 10 U.S.C.
+Y Y

-10 U.S.C.
-12301(d) Activation N Y
+Activation under 10 U.S.C.
+12301(d) N Y

 Inactive Duty Training N N

-Full-time under 32 USC N N
+Full time under 32 USC N N

 Active Duty for Training (ADT)

-• Includes cardiac events and strokes
+• Includes heart attacks, cardiac arrest, and stroke

 Inactive Duty for Training (IADT)

-Standard drill weekends fall under IADT.
+Traditional drill weekends count as IADT.

-National Guard Service (Title 32)
+National Guard (Title 32)

-Note: Full-time Guard duty under 32 USC 316 or 32 USC 502-505 counts as ADT.
+Note: Full-time National Guard under 32 USC 316 or 32 USC 502-505 is considered ADT.

 Active Guard Reserve (AGR)